April 2

 Yes.
 If you're thinking about spending more than about $400 on a vacuum sealer, you should definitely look at some of the new, lightweight chamber sealers.

-This makes them easier to use than the traditional 80+ pound behemoths that have been around for awhile, and appealing to the home user in particular (because who wants an 80 lb appliance taking up counter space?).
+This makes them easier to use than the traditional 70+ pound commercial grade behemoths, and appealing to home users (because who wants a 70 pound appliance taking up counter space?).

 But the million dollar question is, are these lightweight chamber vacs good quality?

 The housings aren't as sturdy, but they are sturdy enough to be safe and provide good performance, especially for the home user who doesn't need continuous operation.
-(Although some of these chamber vacs, like the VacMaster VP95, do have a rotary oil pump, so you can operate them continuously, just like their heavyweight cousins.)
+(Although some of these chamber vacs, like the VacMaster VP95, do have a rotary oil pump that will run continuously.)

-One of our biggest issues with these new chamber vacs marketed to home users is that the chambers tend to be pretty shallow: can you even seal a rump roast or whole chicken in a chamber that's only 3 inches tall?
-This is one of the reasons we like the VP200 (reviewed below): at 4.7 inches tall, its chamber comes close to the size of the VP210 or VP215 (5 inches).
-The other "new generation" sealer we've found that's this tall is the NutriChef chamber vac--plus, it has an 11-inch seal bar--but it's about $100 more than the VacMaster VP200.
+One of our biggest issues with the new chamber vacuum sealers marketed to home users is that the chambers tend to be small: can you even seal a rump roast or whole chicken in a chamber that's only 3 inches tall?

 The upshot: Are you taking a risk buying one of the lightweight models?
-Our best answer is maybe.
-But we think a few of them are a good bet, and a great option for home users who want the power and features of a chamber vac in a smaller, lighter package.
+Maybe.
+But we think a few of them are a good bet, and a great option for home users who want the power and features of a chamber vac in a smaller, lighter package (check out our Avid Armor review for more information.)

 Pros and Cons of a Chamber Vacuum Sealer